cobwebch/external_import/Documentation/Developer/Events/Index.rst

 .. php:class:: InsertRecordPreprocessEvent

-   Similar to the "Update Record Preprocess" event, but for the insert operation.
+   Similar to the "Update Record Preprocess" event above, but for the insert operation.
+   It may also throw :php:`\Cobweb\ExternalImport\Exception\InvalidRecordException`.

    .. note::